rjseymour66/rjseymour66.github.io/content/en/docs/writing/terms.md

   - I thought the concert was _exciting_.
   - Stan makes _guitars_.

+participle
+: A form of a verb that is used to create verb tenses, adjectives, or to form a part of verb phrases.
+In English, there are two types of participles: present participles and past participles.

+  - Present: add _-ing_
+  - Past: add _-ed_

 predicate
 : Tells what the subject does or is.
 It includes the main verb and any objects, complements, or modifiers related to the action or state.